Snowy Mountains Food and Wine

 Enjoy tasty adventures in the NSW Snowy Mountains, from cellar doors in the Tumbarumba wine region to crisp apples, luscious berries and moreish truffles.
 You can dine on fresh fish caught in pristine waters, and join in the fun at traditional country shows and delectable festivals.

-You’ll discover the elegant cool-climate wines of the high country.
+Discover the elegant cool-climate wines of the high country.
 The majority of grapes are pinot noir and chardonnay and the region makes award-winning sparkling wines.
-You can visit several wineries for wine tasting, including Courabyra Wines, Tumbarumba Wines and Snowy Vineyard.
+You can visit cellar doors for a tasting, including Obsession Wines, Courabyra Wines, Snowy Vineyard, and T

 Batlow is south of Tumut and home to one of Australia’s iconic ‘big things’ – the Big Apple.
-The apples grown in the area are famous and you can celebrate at Batlow Apple Blossom Festival in October and Batlow CiderFest in May.
-Check out the events calendar for more yummy festivals.
+The town is famous for growing apples and you can celebrate the produce at Batlow Apple Blossom Festival in October and Batlow CiderFest in May.

 Tumbafest is a delightful food, wine and music festival in February.
 Tumbarumba Tastebuds is a two-day celebration of the cool-climate wines and other regional produce in October.
 Beer lovers can rejoice the art of making craft beer at the Kosciuszko Craft Beer Festival in Thredbo in January.